 - 1. The purpose of homework should be: - A) to practice and reinforce learned skills; - B) to help students improve achievement; - C) to nurture the development of good study habits; - D) to familiarize parents with their student's work and give them a chance for involvement - 2.
-Guidelines for assigning homework: - A) students should have prior instruction; - B) homework should be promptly evaluated with feedback for students' needs: - C) student homework should be directly related to teacher instruction; - D) teachers should consider the availability of resources before assigning homework. - Class work is generally work that is started and finished with the teacher.
-Homework may be started with the teacher and completed without the teacher. - 4.
+Guidelines for assigning homework: - A) students should have prior instruction; - B) homework should be promptly evaluated with feedback for students' needs; - c) student homework should be directly related to classroom instruction; - D) teachers should consider the availability of resources before assigning homework. - Class work is generally work that is started and finished at school.
+Homework may be started in the classroom and completed at home. - 4.
 Teachers should strive to ensure that individual students understand the work before homework is assigned.
 Students have the responsibility of ensuring they have an appropriate understanding of the homework assignment. - 5.
 Homework may count up to 10% of the grading period. - 6.
 Homework time limits for elementary students shall be limited to 15 to 20 minutes in grades Pre-K 1st and 40 minutes in 2nd 5th.
 This does not include independent reading, which is a minimum of 20 minutes (average time per student).